Brohan-Tech/DPDzero-DevOps-Assignment/README.md

 curl http://localhost/service1/ping
 curl http://localhost/service2/hello
 ```

 All services are part of a Docker network.
 Inside that network:
-    <br>--1.service_1 is reachable by name (http://service_1:8001)
+    <br>--1)service_1 is reachable by name (http://service_1:8001)
-    <br>--2.service_2 is reachable by name (http://service_2:8002)
+    <br>--2)service_2 is reachable by name (http://service_2:8002)
-    <br>--3.NGINX uses these names in its config to forward traffic correctly.
+    <br>--3)NGINX uses these names in its config to forward traffic correctly.

-Hence,allowing the containers to reach each other by their service names.This keeps everything organized behind a single port while still running multiple services.
+Hence, allowing the containers to reach each other by their service names.
+This keeps everything organized behind a single port while still running multiple services.

 ## Tech Stack